jonatasgrosman/huggingsound/README.md

 tokens = ["a", "b", "c", "d", "e", "f", "g", "h", "i", "j", "k", "l", "m", "n", "o", "p", "q", "r", "s", "t", "u", "v", "w", "x", "y", "z", "'"] token_set = TokenSet(tokens)

-# the two lines below will load the training and model arguments objects with their default values,
+# the lines below will load the training and model arguments objects with their default values,
 # you can change them if you want to, see the source code for the available arguments
 training_args = TrainingArguments()
 model_args = ModelArguments()